-Family Policy There is a long and consensual tradition of support for families, going back to the 1930s.
+Family Policy Score: 10 There is a long and consensual tradition of support for families, going back to the 1930s.
 The comprehensive policy mix which has developed since then has been successful in providing child care, financial support, parental leave and generous fiscal policies (income is not taxed individually but in each family unit, dividing up the total income by the number of people in a family).
+From 2019, nursery schooling will be mandatory from the age of 3, which strengthen the inclusion of immigrant children.
 In addition, families using the child care support at home benefit from rebates on the social costs involved.
 These policies have been effective.
-Not only is the birth rate in France one of the highest in Europe despite a slight fall in 2016, but also the percentage of women integrated in the labor market compares favorably to the European leaders (Scandinavian countries) in this domain.
-However, faced with the need to reduce the budget deficit, the Hollande government has scuttled the French welfare state's "principle of universality"

-(i.e., social benefits for all, related to the number of children per family, without consideration of income and wealth), reducing the child allowance for families over an income ceiling.
+Not only is the birth rate in France one of the highest in Europe (despite a slight fall from an average of 2.0 births per woman between 2006 and 2014 to 1.88 births per woman in 2017), but also the percentage of women integrated in the labor market compares favorably to the European leaders (Scandinavian countries) in this domain.
+However, faced with the need to reduce the budget deficit, the Hollande government has scuttled the French welfare state's "principle of universality" (i.e., social benefits for all, related to the number of children per family, without consideration of income and wealth), reducing the child allowance for families over an income ceiling.
 This highly contested measure has introduced a more realistic approach to policymaking, beyond the legalistic and formalistic principles which have prevailed since the Second World War.